fibo/trunx/README.md

 Of course you also need Bulma (v1) but it is up to you if you want to install it via `bulma` npm package.
 See [how to install Bulma](https://bulma.io/documentation/start/installation/).

 You may also have React installed, minimum version supported is 17 (the Trunx transpiled code uses `react/jsx-runtime`).
-However it is not listed as a peer dependency, you may also use Trunx without React.
+However it is not listed as a peer dependency, you may also use Trunx without React (see for example [how to use Trunx with Preact](#use-trunx-with-preact)).

 Finally I recommend using TypeScript to get the best _developer experience_ with Trunx.